four levels of PCI compliance

 What Does It Cost To Manage Your Work?

 The cost to stay compliant will vary by tier.
 Level 4 businesses can spend a few thousand dollars each year to maintain compliance.
-But you’ll spend more when you go up to another tier, especially as you require more functions for confirming your ability to manage your business.
+But you’ll spend more when you go up to another tier, especially as you require more functions to confirm your ability to manage your business.

 Maintenance Is Critical